 🔷 Japanese geometric patterns

 There are hundreds of them.
 They are embroidered or printed on women's kimonos.
 Each pattern has its own meaning!

 🐉 The Japanese dragon

 It is a kami, a deity and the protector of the gods.
 It symbolizes wisdom and strength.

 The koi carp represents courage and strength!
 It is the icon of the Koinobori festival.

 It is also called tsuru.
 This Japanese bird symbolizes longevity and peace.

 If you have the chance to travel to Tokyo, we recommend you to go to Harajuku street.
-There you will find the best sources of inspirations in terms of Kawaii, Lolita punk, Gyraru or Hip-hop fashion trends.
+There you will find the best sources of inspiration in terms of Kawaii, Lolita punk, Gyraru, or Hip-hop fashion trends.